Transport Systems

-Transport Systems is third studio album of American singer, Ari Gold.
+Transport Systems is the third studio album of American singer, Ari Gold.

 Overview

 Gold's third studio album, Transport Systems is marketed as being about movement and progression, transportation, and transformation.
 "Go where the music takes you...and transport yourself.
 Ari is releasing a new album of his unique brand of soulful pop."
 Ari hit the Billboard Top 10 charts for the first time, 6 months after winning the prestigious 13th Annual USA Songwriting Competition with "Where The Music Takes You", where he won the Overall Grand Prize.
 Working with Steve Skinner and Grammy Award Winning producer Joe Hogue.
 The album also features special guests Sasha Allen and Dave Koz.
 LGBT-focussed magazine Pink said his lyrics lingered on "gender, sexuality, addiction and race."
 In early 2008, the song "Love Wasn't Built in a Day" won in The 7th Annual Independent Music Awards for Best R&B Song.